ArmandoLazalde/Nashville_Houses/README.md

 -> Standardized date format using CAST and updated the table.

--> By using a SELF JOIN, populated the PropertyAddress fields where the value is NULL.
+-> By using a JOIN, populated the PropertyAddress fields where the value is NULL.

 -> Broken out PropertyAddress and OwnerAddress fields into individual columns using SUBSTRING and PARSENAME functions.